Thursday, February 19, 2026

 Most of the arches are relatively small, but at least one, I'd estimate an opening of 12-15 feet.
 Lots of thin layers of protruding sandstone, though.
 The thinest protrusions are where people haven't walked on them as much, which means the further from the parking area, the finer the fins.
 Relatedly, you should avoid walking on top of the thinner, finer structures, to preserve them for later visitors, who will hopefully also be careful.
 And, the fact is, even being careful, your footsteps will ground down some of the finer details.
 All you can do is try to minimize your impact.

-Despite my substantial wandering, there are still additional sandstone structures I didn't get to, further ot the east and southeast.
+Despite my substantial wandering, there are still additional sandstone structures I didn't get to, further to the east and southeast.
 Those, I can visit on a future date.

 According to my Alltrails recording, I covered about 5.5 miles.
 Some of that was just rock scrambling, in the area closer to the parking lot, where the finer fins have already been impacted.
-The fair-sized arch, closest to the parking area, I've been to, before, but chickened out, this time.
+The fair-sized arch, closest to the parking area, I've been to, before, but chickened out, this time, on climbing up to the opening.
 I guess part of it is, "Eh, "I've been there before, no need to go there, again."

 The result of that was a lot of circling and criss-crossing, and lingering around interesting rock formations, so it wasn't continuous walking, by any means.
 I didn't measure my actual time in the field, but it felt like 3-4 hours, which is a long time for a relatively short distance.
 There's just a lot to see.